 About Hong Kong Public Opinion Research Institute (HKPORI)

 The Hong Kong Public Opinion Research Institute Limited (HKPORI) was registered in Hong Kong as a limited company on 19 February 2019 and started to operate on 4 May 2019.
-It is a direct continuation of the Public Opinion Programme (POP) of The University of Hong Kong (HKU) after it spins off from the university.
+It is a direct continuation of the Public Opinion Programme (POP) of The University of Hong Kong (HKU) after it spins off from the university on 1 July 2019.
 It has branded itself as a civic society conscientious enterprise, and it aspires to become Hong Kong’s parallel of the National Opinion Research Center (NORC) at the University of Chicago, the Roper Center for Public Opinion Research at Cornell University, the YouGov-Cambridge Centre for Public Opinion Research at Cambridge University, the Harvard Kennedy School Institute of Politics at Harvard University and its associate SocialSphere, and other renowned opinion research institutes around the world.

 HKPORI will actively seek partners and associates in all areas of opinion research to further its mission as a civic society conscientious enterprise.
 It is happy to transfer its knowledge, technology and developmental ideas to any person or organization which shares its vision and mission.
 If and when there are well received public standards of “conscientious enterprise”, it will restrict its partnership with these organizations only.
 Before that, it would do its best to explore and demonstrate what a “conscientious enterprise” should be like.